Semen AnalysisSemen Analysis 3

 There is no known risk to a semen analysis

 There are at-home test kits that measure sperm count.
 Sperm count is the number of sperm in the fluid (semen) ejaculated during an orgasm.
 Sperm count is one of many factors in male infertility.
 You may have a normal sperm count and still have fertility problems.
 A home test may help find some fertility problems earlier for men who hesitate to see a provider due to cost, embarrassment, or other reasons.
-But it is not a replacement for a full evaluation and analysis by a health care provider.
+However, it is not a replacement for a full evaluation and analysis by a health care provider.

 By Mehfooz Ali